greatbot6120/yellowarch/README.md

 ##  Shit to rice:

-- [ ] overall theme, it is kinda inconsistent rn (yellow too bright)
+- [x] overall theme, it is kinda inconsistent rn (yellow too bright)
-- [ ] zsh prompt, configuration of p10k
+- [x] zsh prompt, configuration of p10k
 - [ ] nvim
 - [ ] rofi (I have to re-learn CSS for fuck sake)
 - [ ] major shell scripts that do my personal shit
 - [ ] joshuto
 - [x] ~~write my own fetch~~ yoinked the source from [here](https://github.com/13-CF/afetch.git) lmaooo
-- [ ] finish to configure `kitty.conf`
+- [x] finish to configure `kitty.conf`
     *   colorscheme
     *   active & non-active dims (maybe with `hyprland.conf`?
 I'll se the kitty-wiki...)
-- [ ] firefox custom `.css` I'm tired of all that bloat-UI up there, want a minimal interface maybe only the search bar
+- [x] firefox custom `.css` I'm tired of all that bloat-UI up there, want a minimal interface maybe only the search bar

+    - [ ] adjust colors in the `.css` files
+- [x] main aliases

 ##  Notes

 *   Upgraded to kitty, maintaining the terminator config just in case (they're the same with the maps too)
+*   For the first time i mapped shutdown and reboot commands (better late than ever)